 Torbjørn Røe Isaksen, minister of trade and industry.
 From the launch of the White Paper on the health sector.

-Bacteriophages can help to resolve a health crisis while simultaneously contributing to new Norwegian jobs and industrial development.
+We believe bacteriophages can help to resolve the global health crisis of antibiotic resistance while simultaneously contributing to new jobs and industrial development.

 In its 2021 White Paper on long-term perspectives for the Norwegian economy, the government emphasises that the challenges faced must be met here and now.
 These have been reinforced by the Covid-19 pandemic.